timbertson/obligate.js/README.md

 #The _obligatory_ integration
 _of an already awkward metaphor_

-If you use [Zero Install][] (you _should_!), you get all your dependencies included for free.
+If you use [Zero Install][0install] (you _should_!), you get all your dependencies included for free.
 Just:

-2. run `obligate gather [your-feed-file]` and it'll create a `0cache` directory that combines everything from all of your dependencies (and your own app) that would end up on `$NODE_PATH` at runtime (this is configurable if you don't use `$NODE_PATH`)
+1. run `obligate gather [your-feed-file]` and it'll create a `0cache` directory that combines everything from all of your dependencies (and your own app) that would end up on `$NODE_PATH` at runtime (this is configurable if you don't use `$NODE_PATH`)
-3. run `obligate combine 0cache` as above.
+2. run `obligate combine 0cache` as above.

 #What the FAQ?

 ### Why don't you use [some other javascript dependency mananger], it's great!

-I already have an excellent dependency manager ([Zero Install][]) that works for any language, while most people who code in the same languages as I do use something like the set of `apt-get`, `npm`, `pip`, `setuptools`, `gem`, `cabal`, `ivy` and a whole bunch of manual steps because these tools can't handle anything out of their own language's domain.
+I already have an excellent dependency manager ([Zero Install][0install]) that works for any language, while most people who code in the same languages as I do use something like the set of `apt-get`, `npm`, `pip`, `setuptools`, `gem`, `cabal`, `ivy` and a whole bunch of manual steps because these tools can't handle anything out of their own language's domain.
 You really think we need _more_ dependency managers that can only do one thing?

 ### [node-browserify][browserify] already supports `require()` for browsers

 I know, that's what prompted me to do this!
-It looks pretty big and complicated, and doesn't support Zero Install.
-But you should try it out if you like its features (it includes implementations of many builtin node libraries).
+It looks pretty big and complicated though, and it uses `npm` (see above question for reasons that's bad).
+Obligate is tiny (less that 100 lines of javascript), and has simple (optional) integration with Zero Install.
+But you should try out browserify if you like its features (it includes implementations of many builtin node libraries).

 ### What's missing?